PSthelyBlog/ucvm/Unified Claude-Mediated Virtual Machine (UCVM) Specification.md

 ## Initial prompt

-Initialize and run the UCVM in SIMPLIFIED mode.
+Initialize and run the UCVM in SIMPLIFIED mode with RAW output.